RetroPie/RetroPie-Docs/docs/Mega-Drive-Genesis.md

 | [DGen](http://dgen.sourceforge.net/) | megadrive | .bin .md .smd | none | /opt/retropie/configs/megadrive/dgenrc |

 ## Emulators: [lr-genesis-plus-gx](https://github.com/libretro/Genesis-Plus-GX), [lr-picodrive](https://github.com/libretro/picodrive), [DGen](http://dgen.sourceforge.net/)
 lr-genesis-plus-gx is best for the Pi 3/Pi 2 due to its accuracy. lr-picodrive is more suited for use on the Pi 0/Pi 1 due to its speed.
-DGEN has the worst performance and can be tedious to configure the controls for.
+DGen has the worst performance and can be tedious to configure the controls for.
 ## ROMS
 Accepted File Extensions: **.7z .bin .gen .md .sg .smd .zip**